 “My calendar is full; maybe in a couple of weeks”… So many of us put off this part of our planning for the future.
 We spend more time, dedicate more attention to our next vacation than we do our personal finance and retirement years.

 The financial industry has evolved in silos, and the layman has been positioned to (awkwardly) try to coordinate all that he can handle.
 The result is that the investor and/or client is rarely well served.
-Our goal is to shed some light on the industry, its products, and help not only the client but also the seller.
+Our goal is to shed some light on the industry, its products, and help.